nlindenau/thesis/README.md

 --trigger-http
 ```
 If the deployment is successful, you will see the function's URL in your console.
 NOTE: the function will be public.
+You can make it private by removing `--allow-unauthenticated` flag.

 ## Example request body